 After all that, I didn't get very far driving today.
 But I did have a short white-knuckled...

-uphill and downhill,
+uphill and downhill,along the ridge,

 very curvy,